Urban Barcode Research Program

 • Project staff coordinate with teams and mentors to ensure that projects are rigorous and appropriately scaled to achieve results during the time allotted.

-• Mentors receive a stipend of $2,000, in addition to the costs associated with obtaining and sequencing 50 specimens will be covered.
+• Mentors receive a stipend of $2,000, in addition, the costs associated with obtaining and sequencing 50 specimens will be covered.
 Mentors also directly impact the science education and career trajectory of urban high school students.

 • Students who complete the 55 hours of research and present their projects at the Research Symposium each receive a $500 stipend.